Joycey83/my-portfolio-2024/README.md

 - Incorporated moving Particle animation to my hero image.
 This was created using HTML5 Canvas.
 - Created an animation scroll for my skills section of my portfolio.
 - Added a JS date object so that the current year will always be displayed.
+- Created a contact me form which I will later on intergrate it with Netlify form so my form can instantly accept submissions.